 211. Human Physiology

-(1)
+(4)

 A study of the functions of the human organism: digestion, circulation, respiration, excretion, nervous control, endocrine regulation, and muscle action.
 Prerequisites, Biology 111, Chemistry 105, 106.
-This course does not count towards a major in Biology.
+This course does not count towards a major in biology.
 Three class periods and one three-hour laboratory period a week.

+218. Perspectives in Biology

+(2)

+A study of some of the great experiments which have influenced the development of biology.
+Emphasis is upon the critical writing, reading, and analysis of scientific papers.

 302. Man and His Environment

 See Interdisciplinary Studies 302.